kanishkagarg/Call-Centre-Scheduler/README.md

 Medium term scheduler
  It is responsible for suspending and resuming the process.
 It mainly does swapping (moving processes from main memory to disk and vice versa).

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above